The following is a copy of https://drupal.docs.cern.ch/php-migration.

 If you are unsure as to whether or not your website uses custom modules, please confirm that:

-• You, or anyone on your team, has not created and configured a dedicated composer project; and
+- You, or anyone on your team, has not created and configured a dedicated

-• the custom modules list has an empty modules.
+project; and - the custom modules list has an empty

 I am impacted, what now?